Hair Wash Instructions

 Please understand that the protocol outlined above is the average length of time for natural, non-chemically processed hair of short to medium length.
 The longer, thicker or the more chemically-processed/damaged the hair is, the longer the time it will take to completely “detox” it.
 Remember that however long it takes, it will be worth it.

 For the small group of people who have extremely porous hair with an excessive buildup of polymers or sebum, or those folks who may periodically produce excessive sebum or who have an itchy scalp due to hormonal fluctuations, an additional detox step may be helpful in the beginning of the detox, or once or twice a month, as needed.
-To help remove these gums or oils, use our Lavender Garden, Spice or Mint Body Wash (those with very curly or kinky hair should try our Fragrance-free Gentle Gel instead for extra moisturizing) for 1-3 days before using the mud.
+To help remove these gums or oils, use our Lavender Garden, Spice or Mint Body Wash (those with very curly or kinky hair could try our Fragrance-free Gentle Gel instead for extra moisturizing) for 1-3 days before using the mud.
 The procedure is simply to wash the hair with the Body Wash and rinse well with lots of plain water (repeat, if desired).
 Immediately after rinsing with plain water, you must apply a dilute vinegar and water rinse to the hair as a “conditioner.”
-Be sure to massage your final rinse choice well into the hair and scalp to remove precipitated minerals deposited on your hair from your castile Body Wash and the tap water.
+Be sure to massage the vinegar/water rinse very well into the hair and scalp to remove precipitated minerals deposited on your hair from your castile Body Wash and the tap water.
 The Body Wash and dilute vinegar rinse is used by some people for their daily hair cleansing needs on a regular basis.
+It is also recommended to use the Speed the Process once a week or monthly or as desired as a deep, clarifying wash treatment.

 For the vinegar/water rinse, use 1 part organic vinegar to 2 parts water (apple cider or white or rice), or up to a 1 part vinegar 1 part water mixture depending on your preference.
 Use about one cup of the mixture for short hair, more for longer hair.
 This rinse used periodically can help to remove impurities and calm static, too.